 In this job sector, one can find work in repair shops, with retail boat services and boat dealers, and at marinas, boatyards or boat rental companies.
 Some of the top employers are deep sea, coastal, inland and other water transportation and motor vehicle dealers.
 For instance, you can explore job opportunities with Hornblower Cruises and Events, General Dynamics Electric Boat, Harley Marine New York, Royal Palm Yacht and Country Club, Archer Daniels Midland Company (ADM), Spencer Ogden, DMS International, US Navy and Aramark.

-Can I Become a Boat or Marine Mechanic?
+How To Become a Boat or Marine Mechanic

 Boat or Marine Mechanic Salary Data